anihlythics/anihlythics/README.md

 # 💫Hello there, I'm John Chibuzor Anih (aka Anihlythics)
 🌍 A Data Analyst saving the world one dataset at a time.
-I specialize in turning raw data into meaningful insights that drive smarter decisions across finance, business, and healthcare.
+I specialize in transforming raw data into actionable insights that inform smarter decisions across finance, business, and healthcare.
 With a focus on efficiency and problem-solving, I create solutions that simplify procurement, optimise logistics, and improve quality standards—translating complex data into decisions that cut costs, manage risk, and drive long-term value.

-What sets me apart is versatility—I work confidently across multiple tools and platforms, which means I’m always able to contribute, guide, or support colleagues in any project.
+What sets me apart is versatility.
+I work confidently across multiple tools and platforms, which means I’m always able to contribute, guide, or support colleagues in any project.
 This adaptability not only strengthens delivery but also builds strong team cohesion, creating an environment where collaboration thrives and results speak for themselves.

 - 🎤 Fun fact: I enjoy games, adventure trips, and I play soccer.